Regular moon: Parent-satellite interactions

-Due to their close nature and long, shared histories, regular moons can have a significant influence on their primary.
+Because of their close nature and long, shared histories, regular moons can have a significant influence on their primary.
 A familiar example of this are the ocean tides raised by the Moon on the Earth.
 Just as Earth raises tidal bulges on the Moon which results in tidal locking, the Moon raises tidal bulges on the Earth which manifest most noticeably as the rising and falling of the local sea level roughly diurnally (though local coastal topography can result in semidiurnal or complex patterns).

 Io's volcanic activity results in extreme interactions with Jupiter, constructing the Io plasma torus in a roughly toroidal region surrounding Io's orbit as well as a neutral cloud of sulfur, oxygen, sodium, and potassium atoms which immediately surround the moon.
 Escaping ions from the plasma torus are responsible for Jupiter's unusually extensive magnetosphere, generating an internal pressure which inflates it from within.
 Jupiter's intense magnetic field also couples an intense flux tube with Io's atmosphere and its associated neutral cloud to Jupiter's polar upper atmosphere, generating an intense region of auroral glow.
 Similar, albeit much weaker flux tubes were also discovered to be associated with the other Galilean moons.